 1. Write a very clear email and reattach your contract

-3. Take stronger action
+3. Take legal action

-If you have a signed contract and kept to your part of the terms, you could have a good case.
+If you have a signed contract and you’ve delivered on it, you could have a good case.

 You may be angry, but you need to consider if the legal process is worth your while.
 The hassle of small claims court may not be worth your time.

-While business insurance can’t magically get your outstanding invoices paid, it can protect your businesses from other financial losses — including legal costs.
+While business insurance can’t magically get your outstanding invoices paid, it can protect your businesses from other financial losses — including some legal costs.

 NEXT helps self-employed professionals and small business owners find the right insurance at affordable prices.
 We create a customized insurance package tailored to your exact needs.